-As one of our newest portfolio of tours, we’ve compiled five great reasons which we hope will inspire you to add the Indian Himalayas to your travel wish list.
+We’ve compiled 5 reasons to visit the Indian Himalayas which we hope will inspire you to add to your travel wish list.

-Home to some of the highest peaks in the world, the Indian Himalayas offer absolutely breath-taking views across its diverse landscape.
+Magical landscapes have to be the first of our 5 reasons to visit the Indian Himalayas.
+Home to some of the highest peaks in the world, the Indian Himalayas offer absolutely breathtaking views across its diverse landscape.
 Feast your eyes on winding roads zigzagging their way through the mountain ranges, strands of brightly colourful prayer flags fluttering in the breeze, and vividly-hued trucks wending their way across the passes.

 The panoramas from Kanchenjunga the world’s third tallest mountain and Nanda Devi, a World Heritage Site and the highest mountain located entirely within India are particularly mesmerising.
 Don’t forget to pack layers of clothing for the changeable weather and to always stay with a guide who knows the route.